antzheng/Foodie/README.md

 python3 app.py
 ```

-Your app will now be running locally!
+Your app is now running locally!